Medication Related Osteonecrosis of the Jaw

 Who is at risk for ONJ?

-- Tumors that have grown into the bones (called invasion) can cause that bone to wear away.
+- Tumors that have grown into the bones (called invasion) can cause the bone to wear away.
 This leaves small holes in the bone, called osteolytic lesions.
 When the bone starts to break down and wear away, it is called resorption.
 Resorption leaves bones weak and fragile.

 Medications can be used to treat osteolytic lesions and osteosclerotic lesions caused by cancer.
 In some cases, these medications can cause ONJ.